Nabil080/cub3d/README.md

 - Camera control : Look around / up / down, change the FOV
 - Minimap control : Toggle, zoom, resize
 - Toggleable minimap visuals : casted rays, wall highlights, grid, ray frequency...

-- Additional
+- Others:
   - Lightless mode
+  - Loads any valid map (You can make your own or even load any texture you want)
+  - Handles different colors for ceiling/floor and different textures for wall depending on their orientation.
   - Error handling for invalid map files.
-  - Preset maps included in the `maps/` folder.
-(You can make your own or even load any texture you want)
   - Fps counter.

 ## Dependencies